dhall-lang/dhall-lang/docs/howtos/How-to-integrate-Dhall.md

 * [XML](https://git.sr.ht/~singpolyma/dhall-xml-ruby) - Via the `dhall-to-xml` executable

-* TOML - Via the `dhall-to-json` executable

-  Dhall does not yet support conversion to TOML, but until then you may be able to work around this by using the fact that TOML is a superset of JSON (assuming that you do not care about the appearance of the intermediate configuration file).

 * [Bash](https://github.com/dhall-lang/dhall-haskell/blob/master/dhall-bash/README.md) - Via the `dhall-to-bash` executable

   Technically not a "configuration format", but many programs are configured via Bash scripts